 As a rule, there are 2 or 3 levels (shelves) with temperatures reaching 60-70 degrees C on the bottom shelf, and 80-90 degrees C on the top shelf.
 Humidity ranges from 70 to 90%.
 It takes some getting used to, but experienced fans of the Russian banya can endure the steam with temperatures of 100 degrees C and 100% humidity.

-Another important element of the Russian banya is the use of a special “broom”, usually a bunch of birch, oak, eucalyptus, fir, or juniper twigs.
+Another important element of the Russian Banya is the use of a special “Venik”, usually a bunch of dried birch, oak, eucalyptus, fir, or juniper branches with leaves.
 It is used to fan the hot steam from above closer to the human body.
 Another its use is to massage or scrub the body to increase the effect of heat and improve blood circulation, especially in combination with cold water.
 The Russian sweat room promotes healthy immunity, speeds up metabolism, restores nervous and muscular systems and promotes weight loss.